 ‘A feat of engineering, characteristic of the breakthroughs of the 19th century, the Montagne de Bueren allowed a direct link between the barracks and citadel in the city centre.’
 The 374-step staircase is a free public landmark that can be visited at any time.

-At the top of the staircase you can enjoy scenic views of Liège from one of the highest spots in the city.
-This is definitely an item on our bucket list of things to do in Belgium!
+From one of the city’s highest spots, the top of the staircase offers scenic views of Liège.
+This item is on our bucket list of things to do in Belgium!

 The slopes of the Citadel

-More than 80 hectares of a refreshing breath of nature, the slopes of the citadel are a unique way to experience Liege.
-Why not take a stroll and enjoy the beautiful views of the old town, where heritage and natural life seamlessly blend into one.
+The slopes of the citadel, more than 80 hectares of a refreshing breath of nature, are a unique way to experience Liege.
+Why not take a stroll and enjoy the beautiful views of the old town, where heritage and natural life seamlessly blend into one?

 Things to do in Belgium: Leuven

-Leuven is a lively city located 25km from Brussells.
-It is home to Belgium’s largest University, KU Leuven and naturally has a lively student population.
+Leuven is a lively city located 25km from Brussels.
+It is home to Belgium’s largest University, KU Leuven, and naturally has a vibrant student population.
 It is also home to Anheuser-Busch InBev, the world’s largest beer brewer.
-It is also a cycle and pedestrian-friendly city
+Leuven is also a cycle—and pedestrian-friendly city.

 KU Leuven

-The world’s oldest Catholic university still in existence and the biggest university in Belgium, Leuven is a popular destination for international students.
-If you are a fan of beautiful architecture, the university should definitely be a spot on your list to visit.
+Leuven is the world’s oldest Catholic university and the most prominent university in Belgium.
+It is a popular destination for international students.
+If you are a fan of beautiful architecture, the university should be a spot on your list to visit.
 International students spending a semester abroad will have no problems finding things to do in Belgium when studying at KU Leuven.

-The Old Market Square or Oude Markt is famous for being the longest bar in Europe.
-The bar is comprised of multiple pubs, restaurants and cafés side by side of each other.
-Immensely popular during sunny days where people can relax outside on the Terraces, the street is also a cozy spot to meet with friends inside during rainy days and throughout the Winter.
+The Old Market Square, or Oude Markt, is famous for having the longest bar in Europe.
+The bar comprises multiple pubs, restaurants, and cafés side by side.
+Immensely popular during sunny days, when people can relax outside on the Terraces, the street is also a cosy spot to meet with friends inside during rainy days and throughout the Winter.

-Why not take a 360 degree tour of the Oude Markt?
-If your in Belgium for an extended period of time the Old Market Square will surely be one of your favourite things to do in Belgium, a simple way to relax on a Friday night with friends, starting the weekend off the right way.
+Why not take a 360-degree tour of the Oude Markt?
+If you’re in Belgium for an extended period, the Old Market Square will surely be one of your favourite things to do.
+It’s a simple way to relax on a Friday night with friends, starting the weekend off the right way.

 Brewery Stella Artois

-Located in its home base of Leuven, the Stella Artois brewery experience is open to visitors every Saturday.
-The interactive tour allows visitors to experience the brewery in action and enjoy a beer after their visit.
+Located in Leuven, the Stella Artois Brewery experience is open every Saturday.
+The interactive tour allows visitors to experience the brewery and enjoy a beer afterwards.

 Free things to do in Belgium: Leuven’s Beleuvenissen